SynaBun / Documentation

 npm install -g synabun

-synabun start
+synabun

 What npm start does #